January 15, 2025

 Key takeaways:

-• A brain scan, as part of evaluation referred by your primary health care provider, neurologist or ENT, may help understand the causes of symptoms like persistent headaches, seizures, dizziness, etc.
+• A brain scan, as part of an evaluation referred by your primary health care provider, neurologist, or ENT, may help understand the causes of symptoms like persistent headaches, seizures, dizziness, etc.

 • Inpatient procedures are usually more costly than outpatient tests.